Wedding Food Poisoning Compensation Claims – How Much Compensation Can I Claim? How To Claim?

 - Get in touch with the local Environmental Health Department and make a report to them about the wedding caterer.

-- Take at least two days away from work, so that you do not pass the food poisoning on to others while you are still infections.
+- Take at least two days away from work, so that you do not pass the food poisoning on to others while you are still infected.

 - If at all possible, try and get a sample of the foods that you ate at the wedding, and freeze them, keeping them well away from other food.